 - Resources for Non-FAFSA Eligible Students

-School Counselors, the College & Career Center, and the Scholarship Fund of Alexandria will discuss navigating the college application process – Naviance and Common App; college entrance exams – SAT/ACT; choosing match/fit colleges (academically, socially, and financially); how to pay for college – FAFSA, institutional aid, and scholarships.
+School Counselors, the College & Career Center, and the Scholarship Fund of Alexandria will discuss navigating the college application process – Naviance and Common App; the “GREEN Packet” & letters of recommendation; college entrance exams – SAT/ACT; choosing match/fit colleges (academically, socially, and financially); how to pay for college – FAFSA, institutional aid, and scholarships.

 Ready to Learn More?

-Reach out to Margaret Feldman, Director of College Advising for grades 11-12 and T.C.
+Reach out to Alyssa Samuel, Director of College Advising and Scholarship Programming for grades 11-12 and T.C.
 Alumni.